Rice pudding: Southeast Asia

+Oceania

+Koko alaisa (lit. "cocoa rice") is a type of pudding unique to Samoa flavoured with chocolate, usually processed at home.

 Europe

 Britain and Ireland

 In the United Kingdom and Ireland, rice pudding is a traditional dessert typically made with high-starch short-grained rice sold as "pudding rice".

 The earliest rice pudding recipes were called whitepot and date from the Tudor period.
-Rice pudding is traditionally made with pudding rice, milk, cream and sugar and is sometimes flavoured with vanilla, nutmeg, jam or cinnamon.
+Rice pudding is traditionally made with pudding rice, milk, cream and sugar and is sometimes flavoured with vanilla, nutmeg, currants, raisins, jam or cinnamon.
 It can be made in two ways: in a saucepan or by baking in the oven.

 It can be made by gently simmering the milk and rice in a saucepan until tender, and then the sugar is carefully mixed in.
 Finally, the cream is mixed in, and it can either be left to cool and served at room temperature, or heated and served hot.
 It should have a very creamy consistency.